 Taking the Path of Zen

-Endless Path Zendo, a Diamond Sangha Zen temple in Rochester, NY, is a lay Buddhist group, intimate and non-institutional in atmosphere, dedicated to walking the Buddha Way in the midst of our ordinary lives.
-We find our center of gravity in the deep creative imagination of Zen and in the ancient vows of the Bodhisattva.
+Endless Path Zendo is a lay Buddhist community, intimate and non-institutional in atmosphere, dedicated to walking the Buddha Way in the midst of our ordinary lives.
+We find our center of gravity in the deeply healing creativity of Zen, and in the Vows of the Bodhisattva, the “Growing-Up Beyond Self-Centeredness-Being.”

-The name of our Zen temple is a reminder that no matter where we are on the Path, if we keep walking, keep practicing, there is always more to come.
-That’s the great news.
+The name of our Zen temple is a reminder that no matter where we currently are on the Path, if we keep practicing, there is endlessly more to come.
 As Zen Master Hakuin wrote, “Buddhism is like an ocean, the further you go into it the deeper it gets; it’s like a mountain, the more you climb it the higher it gets.”
 The Path is endless.
 It’s even said Shakyamuni Buddha himself is only halfway there.
 On we go!

 why we sit together